abinit/abipy/docs/postprocessing_howto.rst

 Compare multiple files
 ----------------------

-The :ref:`abicomp.py` script is explicitly designed for this kind of task.
+The abicomp.py_ script is explicitly designed for this kind of task.
 It operates on multiple files (usually files with the same extension) and either produces matplotlib_ plots or creates AbiPy robots providing methods to analyze the results, perform convergence studies and build pandas DataFrames_.